Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number: Introduction

-Here, $\msotwo$ is an extension of $\mathsf{MSO}_2$ by modular counting predicates; this extends the generality slightly.
 Similarly as noted by Chen et al.~\cite{ChenCDFHNPPSWZ21}, the appearance of the $\log n$ factor in the update time seems necessary: a data structure like the one in Theorem~\ref{thm:main-graph} could be easily used for connectivity queries in dynamic forests, for which there is an $\Omega(\log n)$ lower bound in the cell-probe model~\cite{patrascu_lower_2004}.

+With an~additional promise of boundedness of feedback vertex number of the maintained graph, we actually prove the worst-case complexity bounds: \begin{theorem} Given a sentence $\varphi$ of $\msotwo$ over the signature of graphs and $k\in \N$, one can construct a data structure that maintains whether a given dynamic graph $G$ satisfies $\varphi$.
+Assuming that at all times, $G$ has feedback vertex number at most $k$, the worst-case update time is $f(\varphi,k)\cdot \log n$, for some computable function $f$. \end{theorem}

-We prove Theorem~\ref{thm:main-graph} in a larger generality of relational structures over binary signatures, see Theorem~\ref{thm:main_theorem} for a formal statement.
+We prove Theorems~\ref{thm:main-graph} and~\ref{thm:main-graph-promise} in a larger generality of relational structures over binary signatures, see Theorem~\ref{thm:main_theorem} for a formal statement.
 More precisely, we consider relational structures over signatures consisting of relation symbols of arity at most $2$ that can be updated by adding and removing tuples from the relations, and by adding and removing isolated elements of the universe.
 In this language, graphs correspond to structures over a signature consisting of one binary relation signifying adjacency.
 As feedback vertex number we consider the feedback vertex number of the Gaifman graph of the structure.
 Generalization to relational structures is not just a mere extension of Theorem~\ref{thm:main-graph}, it is actually a formulation that appears naturally in the inductive strategy that is employed in the proof.

 As for this proof, we heavily rely on the approach used by Alman et al.~\cite{AlmanMW20} for monitoring the feedback vertex number.
 This approach is based on applying two types of simplifying operations, in alternation and a bounded number of times: \begin{itemize}[nosep] \item contraction of subtrees in the graph; and \item removal of high-degree vertices. \end{itemize} We prove that in both cases, while performing the simplification it is possible to remember a bounded piece of information about each of the simplified parts, thus effectively enriching the whole data structure with information from which the satisfaction of $\varphi$ can be inferred.
 Notably, for the contracted subtrees, this piece of information is the $\msotwo$-type of appropriately high rank.
 To maintain these types in the dynamic setting, we use the top trees data structure of Alstrup et al.~\cite{AlstrupHLT05}.
 All in all, while our data structure is based on the same combinatorics of the feedback vertex number, it is by no means a straightforward lift of the work of Alman et al.~\cite{AlmanMW20}: enriching the data structure with information about types requires several new ideas and insights, both on the algorithmic and on the logical side of the reasoning.
 A~more extensive discussion can be found in Section~\ref{sec:overview}.